sureskumar/sketch-isometric/README.md

 ## Thanks / Credits

+Thanks to [Gokulan Vikash](https://github.com/gokul0) for collaborating and adding really cool features.

 Illustrations inspired from Nitish Khagwal, Cognitive-scale and many others.

 Thanks to Tim Wantland and Kyle Pedersen for inspiration and moral support :)